 Insurance costs that increase with business mileage

-Driver fatigue is affecting quality and safety on subsequent jobs
+Driver fatigue is affecting the quality and safety on subsequent jobs

 According to the Bureau of Labor Statistics, field service businesses that implement travel charging see profit margins increase by 15-25% within the first year (BLS, 2024).
 More importantly, clear travel policies reduce client disputes and set professional expectations from the start.